• Skip to primary navigation

 • Salt your pasta water.
 As the water is absorbed into the noodles, the salt is absorbed along with it, giving it flavor.

 • Reserve pasta water.
-Be sure to reserve 1 cup of pasta water before draining.
+Be sure to reserve pasta water before draining.
 It contains starch, which helps to thicken our sauce and ensures that it sticks to the pasta.

 Nutrition